KSDaemon/wiola/README.md

     * **socketTimeout** - Timeout for underlying socket connection operations.
 Default: 100 ms
     * **maxPayloadLen** - Maximal length of payload allowed when sending and receiving using underlying socket.
     Default: 65536 bytes (2^16).
 For raw socket transport please use values, aligned with power of two between 9 and 24.
 2^9, 2^10 ..
 2^24.
+    * **realms** - Array of allowed WAMP realms.
+Default value: {} - so no clients will connect to router.
+Also it's possible to set special realm { "*" } - which allows to create any realm on client request if it not exists, great for development use.
     * **redis** - Redis connection configuration table:
         * **host** - Redis server host or Redis unix socket path.
 Default: "unix:/tmp/redis.sock"
         * **port** - Redis server port (in case of use network connection).
 Omit for socket connection